Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 ### Use Case: Local "data-at-rest" and "data-in-transit" protection

-A Host needs to protect data against access by any third party.
-This sequence diagram is about protecting low volume of data at the Host.
-For that purpose OPTIGA™ stores the data at its embedded data store.
-The data store needs to be configured in a way the protection (OPTIGA™ Shielded Connection) of data being transferred between data object and host is enforced by the respective access conditions defined as part of the metadata associated with the target data objects.
+The below sequence diagram shows how to protect low volume data at the host to protect it from being accessed by third parties.
+For that purpose, OPTIGA™ Trust M stores the data at its embedded data store.
+The data store needs to be configured in a way the protection (OPTIGA™ Trust M shielded connection) of data being transferred between data object and host is enforced by the respective access conditions defined as part of the metadata associated with the target data objects.

 **Pre-condition:**

-  - Each data object to protect data at rest are configured in a way writing (AC CHA = Conf(0xE140)) or reading (AC RD = Conf(0xE140)) it must apply protection by OPTIGA™ Shielded Connection.
+  - Each data object to protect data at rest are configured in a way writing (AC CHA = Conf(0xE140)) or reading (AC RD = Conf(0xE140)) it must apply protection by OPTIGA™ Trust M Shielded Connection.

 **Post-condition:**

-  - The plain payload read or written was traveling on the I2C bus confidentiality protected.
+  - The payload transferred over the I2C is encrypted to protect it from third party

 |                                       |
 | ------------------------------------- |